ASIA MARKETS: Asian Markets Unfazed After Yellen Hints At Rate Hikes

 Continue Reading Below

-Asian stock indexes were little changed on Wednesday as investors shrugged off comments from Federal Reserve chief Janet Yellen about the prospect of higher interest rates.
+Japan's stocks fell Wednesday ahead of dividend payments, bucking mostly higher trade for indexes elsewhere in the region, as investors shrugged off comments from Federal Reserve chief Janet Yellen about the prospect of higher interest rates.

 Regional markets reflected Wall Street with the major U.S. indexes finishing essentially flat overnight.